nevinera/pathfinder-builds/gestalt/zealous-templar/plans.md

 * We're going to wear serious armor this time - dex above 12 will be totally wasted.
 * We'll be fighting with a two-hander and a buckler.
 * Elan would get us the ability to spend Xpp to reduce taken damage by 2x as immediate action.
+* In my games, I'm going to rule that Revelations are progressed instead of Curses - that seems more in-line with the domain advancement clerics get (Channel, for example, is an oracle revelation, and is explicitly advanced by Templar).
+I'll build this character that way - if it gets play on someone else's game who doesn't feel the same way, then you'll need to change your revelations and possibly your mystery.

 ### Alternatives